A deep dive into the HubSpot AI CRM: Features, pricing and complementary tools (2026)

 Is the HubSpot AI CRM the right choice for your business?

-So, what's the final call?
 The HubSpot AI CRM is a seriously powerful and deeply integrated platform.
-If your company is already running on HubSpot or you're looking to consolidate all your tools into one place, it offers a seamless experience that’s tough to match.
+If your company is already running on HubSpot or you're looking to consolidate your tools into one trusted place, it offers a seamless experience that is among the best in the industry.

-This is exactly where a tool like eesel AI comes in.
-It provides the powerful AI automation you're looking for, learning from your past tickets, performing custom actions, and connecting all your knowledge sources, all while fitting perfectly with the tools you already know and love.
+This is where a tool like eesel AI comes in.
+It provides powerful AI automation that works alongside your CRM, learning from your past tickets and connecting your various knowledge sources to enhance the tools you already know and love.

-Instead of planning a complicated, months-long migration project, you could have a powerful AI agent tailored to your business up and running in minutes.
+Whether you choose to go all-in with HubSpot's impressive suite or use a specialized companion, you can have a powerful AI agent tailored to your business in no time.
 See for yourself by starting a free trial or booking a demo today.

 Frequently asked questions